Can your project succeed without communication?

 ARTS

-2. Scientific ResearchIn the realm of scholar works especially in the area of mathematics, physics and information technologies, advancement is chiefly defined by concrete problem solving, projecting establishing theories, or otherwise come up with new algorithms.
+Scientific ResearchIn the realm of scholarly works especially in the area of mathematics, physics, and information technologies, advancement is chiefly defined by concrete problem solving, projecting establishing theories, or otherwise coming up with new algorithms.
 More Often Than Not, however, the effort involved is an individual one that is more characterized by a great deal of concentration, and abstract reasoning, rather than by a lot of intercommunication.

 The soundness in knowing how to poke holes in frail logic or constructing stepwise approximations of innovative solutions is quite a turning point in case one has mastery of the art of making speeches.